GHTaarn/UnicodeREPL.jl/README.md

 using [standard tab completion sequences](https://docs.julialang.org/en/v1/manual/unicode-input/) as this minimises the risk of confusion with similar looking characters.

+### Recommended packages

+[Glyphy.jl](https://github.com/cormullion/Glyphy.jl) is a very convenient Julia package to search for the Unicode codepoint of a Unicode character.

 ## Feedback

 This is a very rough first version, the plan is to make the user experience